Peaucellier–Lipkin linkage

-The Peaucellier-Lipkin linkage (or Peaucellier-Lipkin cell, or Peaucellier-Lipkin inversor), invented in 1864, was the first true planar straight line mechanism – the first planar linkage capable of transforming rotary motion into perfect straight-line motion, and vice versa.
+The Peaucellier-Lipkin linkage (or Peaucellier-Lipkin cell, or Peaucellier-Lipkin inversor), invented in 1864, was the first true planar straight-line mechanism – the first planar linkage capable of transforming rotary motion into perfect straight-line motion, and vice versa.
 It is named after Charles-Nicolas Peaucellier (1832-1913), a French army officer, and Yom Tov Lipman Lipkin (1846-1876), a Lithuanian Jew and son of the famed Rabbi Israel Salanter.

-Until this invention, no planar method existed of converting exact straight-line motion to circular motion, without reference guideways.
-In 1864, all power came from steam engines, which had a piston moving in a straight-line up and down a cylinder.
-This piston needed to keep a good seal with the cylinder in order to retain the driving medium, and not lose energy efficiency due to leaks.
+Until this invention, no planar method existed of converting exact straight-line motion to circular motion without reference guideways.
+In 1864, all power came from steam engines, a steam engine having a piston moving in a straight line within a cylinder.
+This piston needed to keep a good seal with the cylinder in order to retain the driving medium and not lose energy efficiency due to leaks.
 The piston does this by remaining perpendicular to the axis of the cylinder, retaining its straight-line motion.
 Converting the straight-line motion of the piston into circular motion was of critical importance.
-Most, if not all, applications of these steam engines, were rotary.
+Most, if not all, applications of these steam engines were rotary.

 The mathematics of the Peaucellier-Lipkin linkage is directly related to the inversion of a circle.

 Earlier Sarrus linkage

 There is an earlier straight-line mechanism, whose history is not well known, called the Sarrus linkage.
 This linkage predates the Peaucellier-Lipkin linkage by 11 years and consists of a series of hinged rectangular plates, two of which remain parallel but can be moved normally to each other.
-Sarrus' linkage is of a three-dimensional class sometimes known as a space crank, unlike the Peaucellier-Lipkin linkage which is a planar mechanism.
+Sarrus' linkage is of a three-dimensional class sometimes known as a space crank, unlike the Peaucellier-Lipkin linkage, which is a planar mechanism.